3990 Fifth Avenue

 *Dimensions for standard room only—others may vary by room type

 Bruce Hall is part of the Schenley Quadrangle.
-It houses 192 freshmen students in four- and six-person suites.
+It houses 192 first-year students in four- and six-person suites.
 Each suite features a kitchenette with refrigerator and one or more private bathrooms.
 Laundry facilities are on all floors.
-The UPS Store and a 7-11 convenience store are on the lowest level of Bruce Hall, accessible from Forbes Avenue.
+The UPS Store is on the lowest level of Bruce Hall, accessible from Forbes Avenue.